dspeterson/dory/doc/design.md

 write a message or open a connection to Dory.
 Message handling behavior is kept as simple as possible, with more complex and possibly time-consuming behaviors delegated to the router thread and dispatcher threads.
-When Dory starts up, it preallocates a fixed but configurable amount of memory for storing message content.
+When Dory starts, it preallocates a fixed but configurable amount of memory for storing message content.
 On receipt of a message, Dory allocates memory from this pool to store the message contents.
 If the pool does not contain enough free memory, Dory will discard the message.
 All messages discarded for any reason are tracked and reported through Dory's web interface, as described [here](status_monitoring.md#discard-reporting).
 On successful message creation, the receiving input agent queues the message for processing by the router thread.
 Once it has queued or discarded a message, the input agent